-Unfortunately, I should’ve stayed, because that is when tragedy struck.
+Unfortunately, I should’ve stayed, because that was when tragedy struck.

 When I was close to the scene, I heard Frequency say he was going to turn around slowly with his hands up so they could see he meant no harm.
 He did so.
 The officers then asked what he had stuffed inside his vest.
 He replied it was his headphones and reached to show them.
-That is when the officers screamed and opened fire.
-I made a beeline, but it was too late – Frequency was hit nearly 20 times before I was able to swoop in and grab him.
+The officers screamed and opened fire.
+I made a beeline, but it was too late – Frequency was hit nearly twenty times before I was able to swoop in and grab him.

 I began flying back while yelling at Sarcophagus to stop.
 The zombie master waved his hand, increasing his influence over Frequency.
-That is when the fallen-but-not-fallen hero began moving much faster than any of the other zombies.
+The fallen-but-not-fallen hero began moving much faster than any of the other zombies.
 He was tearing the officers apart limb from limb.
 It was a horrendous sight.
 I had to stop it!

-But alas, before I could grab Sarcophagus and Frequency, the teleporting book ninja Cliché appeared out of thin air directly in my path.
+But alas, before I could grab Sarcophagus and Frequency, the teleporting book ninja Cliché appeared out of thin air, directly in my path.
 I halted my flight abruptly, and realized what was about to happen.
-Before I could escape however, a flash of light engulfed me and I was whisked back to Sir Vellichor’s Grand Library…
+Before I could escape, a flash of light engulfed me and I was whisked back to Sir Vellichor‘s Grand Library…